 We were exhausted after walking about 20 miles over the course of the two days, so we took the bus back to the stop near our hotel, which is another reason to purchase the day pass.
 We took a break, relaxed, and got ready for dinner at Flamingo a-Go-Go, also in the Warehouse District.
 We opted to walk to dinner to see a bit more of this part of the city.
 I ordered a shrimp po boy here and the breading on the shrimp was perhaps the best I have ever had.

 I posted last week about our amazing stay at Le Pavillon New Orleans.
 If you are looking for a historic, elegant hotel in the center of everything the city has to offer, David and I both cannot recommend Le Pavillon enough.
 We loved how walkable the Garden District and the French Quarter were from our hotel.
 The staff was incredibly friendly and welcoming, and we thought the late night PB&Js were a nice touch!
 Plus, they have a beautiful pool and rooftop deck perfect for taking in the city.

 We attempted to wing this trip a bit more than normal, and while it worked for us in terms of site seeing and taking in the city, it did not necessarily work for us in the culinary department.
 Despite that, we still had great meals in the city, and I am definitely itching to get back.

 Have you been to New Orleans?
 What was your favorite restaurant?
 Thing to see or do?
-Did I miss anything out of this New Orleans travel guide?
 Let me know in the comments below!